Guts: The True Stories Behind Hatchet and the Brian Books: Reception

+Guts was well received by critics, including a starred review from Publishers Weekly.

 Booklist's Kelly Milner Halls noted that "readers squeamish about hunting or the death of animals will find many of the stories disturbing [...], but those who embrace the sport or have enjoyed the novels will see in Paulsen a responsible role model--a man who respects life and death as equal partners."
 Similarly, School Library Journals Cary Frostick discussed Paulsen's descriptions of hunting, including that Paulsen doesn't spare any "gory details" and highlighted Paulsen's "mixed feelings about ending the animals' lives".

-Publishers Weekly also reviewed the book, giving it a star of approval.

 Frostick also reviewed the audiobook, writing, "Patrick Lawlor's reading is true to the uninterrupted style in which each chapter is written.
 It is much like listening to one's grandfather reminisce about his youth."